k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

 ### Scopes.
 Say hello to the IIFE

 Before we move on we need to understand a bit about scope.
-We have seen a lot of code like:
+You probably have seen a lot of code like:

 {lang=js}
 ~~~~~~~